Racism in association football: Azerbaijan

-In November 2020, UEFA fined Azerbaijani club Qarabağ FK €100,000 after the club's PR and media manager Nurlan Ibrahimov made a hate speech on social network calling to "kill all the Armenians, old and young, without distinction" amid the Nagorno-Karabakh war.
+In November 2020, UEFA fined Azerbaijani club Qarabağ FK €100,000 after the club's PR and media manager Nurlan İbrahimov made a hate speech on social network calling to "kill all the Armenians, old and young, without distinction" amid the Nagorno-Karabakh war.
 UEFA also announced that it has life banned the Qarabağ official for the "racist and other discriminatory conduct" targeting Armenians.
-Subsequently Ibrahimov was declared wanted in Armenia.
+Subsequently İbrahimov was declared wanted in Armenia.

 In November 2025, English club Chelsea said that their academy players had been racially abused by fans in a match against FK Qarabag.

 Belgium

 Oguchi Onyewu, an American of Nigerian descent, has been punched and shouted at by racist fans while playing for Standard Liège.
 He has also had incidents with other players, such as Jelle Van Damme, who, according to Onyewu, repeatedly called him a "dirty ape" during the 2008–09 Championship playoff, even after Onyewu relayed the information to the referees.
 Van Damme denied the accusations following the match, and claimed that Onyewu had called him a "dirty Flemish".
 Approximately two weeks later, on 2 June 2009, it was announced by Onyewu's lawyer that he was suing Van Damme in an effort to end on-field racism in European football.

 Zola Matumona left FC Brussels after he accused club chairman Johan Vermeersch of making racist remarks towards him during a crisis meeting at the struggling club.
 He is reported to have told Matumona to "think about other things than trees and bananas".

-In December 2021 Anderlecht head coach Vincent Kompany was racially abused by Club Bruges fans during a match.
+In December 2021, Anderlecht head coach Vincent Kompany was racially abused by Club Bruges fans during a match.

+Belgium national football team coach Rudi Garcia said after a 2026 FIFA World Cup match that the Senegal national football team was one of "those teams that tend to lose their tactical structure towards the end of the match."
+The comments led to accusations of painting stereotypes toward African football teams.